 Any other concerns

-If you have any other concerns or questions about the work of Biblical Counselling UK that is not covered by the safeguarding or whistleblowing sections above, please let us know by emailing email@example.com.
+If you have any other concerns or questions about the work of Biblical Counselling UK that is not covered by the safeguarding or whistleblowing sections above, nor by our formal Complaints Procedure (see below), please let us know by emailing firstname.lastname@example.org.

 We appreciate your help in bringing matters to our attention.
 Thank you.